yarik2720/Synergy-SM/README.md

 	+ ep2_outland_08
 		+ removed door that can make transition to another map (looks bad, maybe I'll remade it later)
 		+ made final rebel invencible
+		+ break props from exploding tower to prevent killing with them friendly npc's
 	+ ep2_outland_10
 		+ teleport jalopy, players and Alyx on trap, also locks jalopy before trap is not opened
 		+ added shield disabling failsafe